-- Corporate bonds are fixed rate debt • obligations that generally decline in value with increases in interest rates.
+- Corporate bonds are fixed rate debt obligations that generally decline in value with increases in interest rates.
 Foreign and U.S. interest rates may rise or fall by differing amounts and, as a result, the trust's investment in foreign securities may expose the trust to additional risks.
 Generally, bonds with longer periods before maturity are more sensitive to interest rate changes.
-The trust may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives. - Corporate bonds are subject to credit risk in that an issuer of a bond may be unable to make interest and principal payments when due.
+No one can predict whether interest rates will rise or fall in the future. - Corporate bonds are subject to credit risk in that an issuer of a bond may be unable to make interest and principal payments when due.
 In general, lower rated bonds carry greater credit risk. - Because the trust holds intermediate-term debt obligations, it is exposed to higher interest rate risk than a trust that holds shortterm debt obligations.
 Interest rate risk is the risk that debt obligation prices will decline because of rising interest rates.
 The prices of intermediate term debt obligations are more sensitive to interest rate changes than the prices of short-term debt obligations.
 As a result, the value of the trust will have greater price sensitivity than if the trust had held short-term debt obligations.